szabgab/perlmaven.com/sites/en/pages/recursive-subroutines.md

 and slowly it will return to the top-most level.

-The condition when the recursive function is not called again, in our case the directories without subdirectories, is usually called the <b>halting condition</b> of the recursion.
+The condition when the recursive function is not called again, in our case the directories without subdirectories, is usually called the **halting condition** of the recursion.
 A function without such halting condition, will recurse forever.
 (Well, not exactly forever as most system would run out of memory before that.
 In addition Perl will give a warning `Deep recursion on subroutine` when the